ovick1997/user-data-manager/readme.txt

 = How do I update WP options? =

-In the **WP Options** tab, you can view and edit various WordPress options such as the site URL, blog name, and admin email.
+In the **WP Options** tab, you can view and edit various WordPress options such as the blog name, and admin email.

 = Will this plugin allow me to manage all user data? =